 Be sure to tell your child's health care team about any side effects that happen during treatment and afterward, too.
-Tell them even if you don’t think the side effects are serious.
-This discussion should include physical, emotional, and social effects of cancer.
+Tell them even if you do not think that the side effects are serious.
+This discussion should include physical, emotional, social, and financial effects of cancer.

 The next section in this guide is Late Effects of Treatment.
 It describes some of the side effects that can occur long after treatment has finished.
 Use the menu to choose a different section to read in this guide.